Configuring Your Account

 Table of Contents

-Meta recently announced that they are updating their API and introducing new metrics for tracking content views that will replace their legacy Facebook reach metrics.
+Meta announced that they are updating their API and introducing new metrics for tracking content views that will replace their legacy Facebook reach metrics.
 This update to their API will impact partners like Sprout starting on June 15, 2026.

 Meta’s intent with this change is to simplify and unify reporting across media types.
 The shift is part of Meta’s efforts to streamline metrics and address privacy concerns.